 What Is a Conflict in a Story?

-Conflict is the primary problem that the characters in a story face.
-It is the driving force in any story, as it influences the turn of events in the plot and is a makes up a good story.
+Conflict is the primary problem that the main characters face in a story.
+It is the driving force in any short story, as it influences the turn of events in the plot and is a makes up a good story.
 Without literary conflict, there is no story arc and no character development.
-Conflict can be broken down into four categories: man vs. man, man vs. nature, man vs. society and man vs. self.
+Story conflict can be broken down into four categories: man vs. man, man vs. nature, man vs. society and man vs. self.
 The first three types are known as external conflict, and the last type is internal conflict.

-Man vs. man is one of the most common types of conflict.
-The hero of the story is in conflict with a single antagonist.
+Man vs. man is a classic example of a type of external conflict.
+The hero of the story is in central conflict with a single antagonist.
 For example, the primary conflict in "Hamlet" is between Hamlet and his uncle, King Claudius, who wants to have him killed.
 The primary conflict in "Gone Girl" by Gillian Flynn is between Nick and his wife, Amy, who are engaged in a psychological war that leads to potentially deadly consequences.
-Conflict between two people can be a physical fight, or it can be a battle of the minds, as with Nick and Amy.
+Opposing forces between two people can be a physical fight, or it can be a battle of the minds, as with Nick and Amy.
 These are important elements of a story that show character wants and character struggles.

-Man vs. nature conflict pits a character or group of characters against natural forces, such as storms or animals.
+Man vs. nature conflict pits a central character or group of characters against forces of nature, such as storms, animals, or natural disasters.
 For example, the protagonist in "The Old Man and the Sea" by Ernest Hemingway spends days in a small boat on the ocean trying to catch a particular big fish.
 In "Life of Pi" by Yann Martel, a boy is stranded with a tiger in a lifeboat after being shipwrecked at sea.
-In stories that pit man against nature, the conflict usually reveals something about human nature, such as man's fight for life or his perseverance in the face of chaos.
+In stories that pit man against nature, the external forces usually reveal something about human nature, such as man's fight for his own life or his perseverance in the face of chaos.

-Stories that pit man against society are usually about a corrupt or unjust legal system, culture or other entity.
+Society conflict stories or character vs. society, are usually about a corrupt or unjust legal system, culture or other outside force.
 Some examples include "Brave New World" by Aldous Huxley and "1984" by George Orwell, both of which are about future, dystopian worlds that oppress individual freedom and expression.
 In these types of stories, one or two protagonists become catalysts for change.
 A larger group might form that fights for systemic change, such as rebel forces.
 This can also be an example of supernatural conflicts.